HOME MyTRB CONTACT US DIRECTORY E-NEWSLETTER FOLLOW US RSS

 Staff Responsibility: Trey Joseph Wadsworth

-The construction industry confronts alarming statistics regarding mental health, suicide, and addiction.
+Highway workers confront alarming statistics regarding mental illnesses, suicide, and addiction.
 Approximately 16.5% of construction workers report heavy drinking, 11.6% engage in illicit drug use, and 14.3% battle substance misuse addictions.
 Opioid overdoses, responsible for 47,600 deaths in 2017, disproportionately affected the construction and extraction industry, contributing to 26% of these fatalities.
-The onset of COVID-19 exacerbated this situation.
-Disturbingly, the construction sector faces elevated suicide rates, surpassing fatalities from physical hazards by a ratio of 3 to 1.
+Disturbingly, the construction sector faces elevated suicide rates, five times the rate of the general population.
 Males in the construction field exhibit notably higher suicide rates than any other industry.
 This trend is further exacerbated in transportation projects, where extended and irregular working hours, coupled with prolonged work-related travel, make the industry even more vulnerable.

-National and industry-level initiatives, spearheaded by organizations such as the Construction Industry Alliance for Suicide Prevention (CIASP), Substance Abuse and Mental Health Services Administration (SAMHSA), and the Construction Suicide Prevention Partnership (CSPP), aim to address suicide prevention, opioid use, and mental health.
-However, in the transportation sector, these initiatives need broader acceptance, not only by contractors but also by state DOTs, to establish a culture prioritizing mental health and wellbeing for suicide and opioid use prevention.
-Although some initiatives exist (e.g., the ongoing transit-oriented effort “TCRP F-29 Mental Health, Wellness, and Resilience for Transit System Workers,” and policies from the office of Drug and Alcohol Policy & Compliance by USDOT, and FTA resources for mental health and suicide prevention), further progress is essential.
-As the construction industry grapples with endemic mental health challenges, there is significant variability in organizational awareness and implementation strategies across different state DOTs.
+Initiatives spearheaded by industry and trade organizations aim to educate and promote mental wellbeing and build resiliency.
+However, in the transportation sector, these initiatives need broader acceptance, not only by contractors but also by state departments of transportation (DOTs), to establish a culture prioritizing mental wellbeing for suicide and substance abuse prevention.
+As the industry grapples with endemic mental health challenges, there is significant variability in organizational awareness and implementation strategies across different state DOTs.

-The objective of this synthesis is to document state DOT practices on mental health, suicide prevention, and addiction mitigation in construction and maintenance
+The objective of this synthesis is to document state DOT practices on education and promotion of mental health, suicide prevention, and addiction mitigation for highway workers.

 Information to be gathered includes (but is not limited to):

-• Policies, procedures, contract specifications, and/or guidelines state DOTs have in place to address mental health, suicide prevention, and substance addiction;
+· Policies, procedures, and/or guidelines state DOTs have in place to educate and promote employee mental health, suicide prevention, and addiction mitigation efforts;

 Information will be gathered through a literature review, a survey of state DOTs, and follow-up interviews with selected DOTs for the development of case examples.
 Information gaps and suggestions for research to address those gaps will be identified.